sormy/css-url-rewriter/README.md

-# CSS URL Rewrite Tools #
+# CSS URL Rewriter #

 ## Features ##

 - Designed to be used as dependency for other libraries
-- Rewrite CSS URLs to root path
+- Rewrite CSS URLs to project root path
 - Rewrite CSS URLs with custom URL resolver
 - Track all processed URLs
-- Copy CSS related local assets
-- Covered by unit tests

 ## TODO ##